 Sex, as a legal category, is important in its own right.
-Whereas Sex is the necessary legal foundation for the protection and maintenance of women’s reproductive freedoms, “gender identity” is loosely defined by an individual’s subjective sense of self.
+“Gender identity” is loosely defined by an individual’s subjective sense of self.
 Just as female bodies do not have magical ways of shutting down unwanted pregnancies, female humans cannot present, express, or “gender identify” our way out of reproductive exploitation (see: child brides, arranged marriages, femicide, sexual slavery, and rape as a weapon of war).
-Women’s oppression—globally and historically—operates in large part by leveraging female reproductive Sex whether females conform to the tyranny of gendered norms or not.
-Female autonomy requires that our laws recognize the reproductive consequences of biological Sex.
-For this reason alone, females cannot afford for “gender identity” to override the legal definition of Sex.
+Women’s oppression—globally and historically—operates in large part by knowing and leveraging female reproductive sex whether females conform to the tyranny of gendered norms or not.

-Further– and possibly of more immediate concern to women as a class– “gender identity” has been used by certain predatory males to fraudulently break the boundaries of women’s-only space.
-My primary argument here is not that all trans people are insincere or fraudulent, but that embedding basic fraud-prevention measures directly into “gender identity” statutes is necessary for the protection of women’s right to sex-segregated spaces.
-Actively addressing the possibility of fraud, rather than stubbornly insisting that it never happens,[i] will both insulate the larger class of trans persons from negative association with charlatans and, more importantly, it will provide some measure of legal assurance to females that no males will be present in sex-segregated space reserved for females.
+Actively addressing the possibility of fraud, rather than stubbornly insisting that it never happens,[i] will both insulate the larger class of trans persons from negative association with charlatans and, more importantly, it will provide some measure of legal assurance (good faith) that no males will be present in sex-segregated space reserved for females.
 Indeed, there are similar legal restrictions on claiming the right to non-discrimination protections or accommodations on the basis of religion, national origin, and disability.[ii]
 Fraud prevention is like due diligence, it’s a no-brainer.